History Degree Programs

-The Department of History and Political Science is based in the Academic Building.
+The Department of History is based in the Academic Building.
 Professors’ teaching methods are as varied as the subjects they cover.
 Whether relying on traditional lecture instruction, integrating modern technology or emphasizing discussion, all professors stress the presentation of accurate and current material and the development of strong reading, analytical and writing skills.

 To study history is to practice the skills of research, analysis, information management and communication that are necessary to thrive in any professional career.
 History majors receive excellent preparation for pursuing advanced degrees in the field, or careers in public school teaching, government or public service, archival and museum work, law, the media and market research.

 These are the undergraduate history degrees available at ASU:

 Students can earn a Bachelor of Arts (B.A.) in history and cover a broad range of topics and time periods.

 This option allows graduates to teach history in middle and high schools.